Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_domains/adding_a_domain.md

 At least one email domain used by the Identity Provider must be added to the org and domain ownership must be confirmed by a TXT record set on the domain's DNS that matches one that is displayed in the Platform.

-You must check with your DNS provider documentation about specific configuration.
+We recommend that you check your DNS provider's documentation about specific configuration.

 ## To add a domain